Kendrick Bourne Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Season Stats

-- Bourne has also added 700 yards on 47 catches and five touchdowns.
-He has been targeted 60 times and puts up 46.7 receiving yards per game.
+- Bourne has hauled in 700 yards (on 47 grabs) and five touchdowns.
+He has been targeted 60 times, and is putting up 46.7 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Bourne's matchup with the Jaguars.